The EOF professional staff provides the following services

 - Academic Support Services: Advisement, Tutoring, Educational Assistance Software

 - Counseling: Personal, Careering, Financial Aid

 - Graduation and Transfer Preparation

-New EOF students are expected to attend the Pre-Freshman Orientation program.
+New EOF students, accepted between Spring and early Summer, are expected to attend the Pre-Freshman Orientation program.
 The purpose of this orientation is to be a bridge to introduce the students to college life and to help the students prepare for college level work.
 Interactive sessions include:

 - EOF program & CCM processes

 - College performance enhancement: Self-exploration & Awareness and Career & Life skills development